Experienced Lawyer On Your Side

-An episode of Shark Tank demonstrates why startup founders have to be careful about who they choose to invest in their companies.
+An episode of Shark Tank demonstrates why startup founders have to be careful when choosing investors i their company.
 I don’t watch the show, but I tuned in to this episode because it featured a local startup called Frameri (which has since then gone out of business).
 Frameri was working on a line of eyeglasses where you can easily pop out the lenses to put them in new frames.
 If any of my readers wear eyeglasses, you know how much this can save you.
 The last time I bought a new set of eyeglasses, the cost of the frames and lenses took me past $500 before I could blink.

 Pretty much as soon as Frameri’s cofounders explained the product, the “sharks” hit them with abuse and condescension.
 One of them pointed out that Luxottica (also based in Cincinnati) is a huge player in the market as if that was an indictment of Frameri’s idea.
 Apparently the judge has never heard of IBM, which used to dominate the computer industry, or the concept of disruption.
 Luxottica’s market dominance allows them to inflate prices, creating an opening for innovative players like Frameri and Warby Parker.
 Pretty obvious, if you ask me.